 Founded in 1851 as the state’s land-grant institution, the University of Minnesota is one of the state’s greatest assets and one of the most comprehensive universities in the United States.
-Located in the heart of the Minneapolis/St. Paul metropolitan area, the campus is just minutes from downtown Minneapolis.
-The Twin Cities campus is situated along the banks of the Mississippi River and in the rolling hills of St. Paul.
+Located in the heart of the Minneapolis/Saint Paul metropolitan area, the campus is just minutes from downtown Minneapolis.
+The Twin Cities campus is situated along the banks of the Mississippi River and in the rolling hills of Saint Paul.
 Through its strategic positioning plan, the University is making strides to become one of the top three public research universities in the world within a decade.
-At all of its locations – the Twin Cities, Duluth, Morris, Crookston, and Rochester – the University is moving in a new direction to meet the challenges of the 21st century.
-To read more about the University of Minnesota, visit the website:www.umn.edu.
+At all of its locations—the Twin Cities, Duluth, Morris, Crookston, and Rochester—the University is moving in a new direction to meet the challenges of the 21st century.
+To read more about the University of Minnesota, visit the UMN website.

 About Minneapolis and Saint Paul

-The Twin Cities are located in the great state of Minnesota, proud of its many lakes and rivers, including the great lake of Superior and the mighty Mississippi River, whose origin is located in northern Minnesota and travels through the state, gracing the state’s rich landscape; and diverse cultures, industry, and history.
+The Twin Cities are located in the great state of Minnesota.
+We are proud of its diverse cultures, industry, and history, as well as its many lakes and rivers.
+These include the Great Lake of Superior and the mighty Mississippi River, originating in northern Minnesota and traveling through the state, gracing the state’s rich landscape.

-The cities of Minneapolis and St. Paul offer a wealth of attractions for its residents and visitors.
-The Twin Cities are home to world-class museums, an array of theaters, concert halls, diverse restaurants, exciting sporting events, and the largest retail and entertainment complex in the United States – the Mall of America.
+The cities of Minneapolis and Saint Paul offer a wealth of attractions for its residents and visitors.
+The Twin Cities are home to world-class museums, an array of theaters, concert halls, diverse restaurants, exciting sporting events, and the largest retail and entertainment complex in the United States: the Mall of America.

-Recently Minneapolis has welcomed several outstanding new buildings for the arts and learning, including the Guthrie Theater (designed by Jean Nouvel), additions to both the Walker Art Center (by Herzog & de Meuron) and the Minneapolis Institute of Arts (Michael Graves), the Minneapolis Central Library (Cesar Pelli), as well as the Frederick R. Weisman Art Museum (Frank Gehry).
+Recently Minneapolis has welcomed several outstanding new buildings for the arts and learning: the Guthrie Theater (designed by Jean Nouvel), additions to both the Walker Art Center (by Herzog & de Meuron) and the Minneapolis Institute of Arts (Michael Graves), the Minneapolis Central Library (Cesar Pelli), and the Frederick R. Weisman Art Museum (Frank Gehry).

 More than 10,000 lakes lie within a several hours’ drive, including Lake Superior and the Boundary Waters Canoe Area Wilderness, which stretches along the Canadian border.